SAP-samples/teched2022-IN280/exercises/ex3/readme.md

 >

 #### Prequisites:
-- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/login).
+- You are logged in to the [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home).

 ## Exercise steps